nextgis/skoroproverka/README.md

 License
 -------------
-This program is licensed under GNU GPL v2 or any later version
+Code is licensed under GNU GPL v2 or any later version Data is available as public domain